 - DNS leak test

-Speed test on speedtest.net connected to servers respectively.
+Speed test on speedtest.net connected to servers in resp.
 Denmark and the United States showed that the speed of Norton Secure VPN was damn good.
 Encryption is resource-intensive so you will generally experience lower speeds when using VPN.
 The loss is dependent on several things such as physical distance to and resources on the server.

 However, I could not log in Netflix while I was connected to a Norton VPN server in the United States.
 Here I got a message that I was using VPN and therefore could not access.
 So you can't immediately see American Netflix with Norton Secure VPN.